Handala in Queens, NY . July 2024

 Artist statement

-Created in 1969 by political cartoonist and prominent figure of the Palestinian movement Naji al-Ali, Handala remains frozen in time, a perennial 10 year old, marking al-Ali's age when he was displaced from Palestine in the 1948 Nakba.
+Created in 1969 by political cartoonist and prominent figure of the Palestinian movement Naji al-Ali, Handala has remained frozen in time, a perennial 10 year old, marking al-Ali's age when he was displaced from Palestine in the 1948 Nakba.
 Al-Ali drew the head of the child like a Handal (a resilient bitter gourd native to the region) and he made the figure easy to draw, facilitating the multitudes of 2D reproductions in the decades that followed.
 Today, Handala has become a ubiquitous protest symbol.

 Handala detail, Peloloca